-- ----- - (1) Reflects the acquisition of nine businesses that we acquired between April 1, 2000 and June 30, 2000 as if these acquisitions had occurred on March 31, 2000, including additional borrowings of approximately \$46.5 million under our credit facility and the issuance of approximately 1.0 million shares of common stock.
-In addition, it reflects the pro forma effect of the conversion of the convertible subordinated notes (former) which occurred in June 2000. - (2) Reflects the effect of the issuance and sale of the notes offered by us in this prospectus supplement, the effect of the separate concurrent offering of common stock and the application of the resulting net proceeds as described in "Use of Proceeds." - (3) Excludes (i) 7,253,398 shares of common stock reserved for issuance upon the exercise of outstanding options, (ii) 11,941,660 shares of common stock issuable upon conversion of the Series A preferred stock and Limited Vote Common Stock and (iii) shares of common stock issuable upon conversion of the notes.
+- (1) Reflects the acquisition of nine businesses that we acquired between April 1, 2000 and June 30, 2000 as if these acquisitions had occurred on March 31, 2000, including additional borrowings of approximately \$46.5 million under our credit facility and the issuance of approximately 1.0 million shares of common stock.
+In addition, it reflects the pro forma effect of the conversion of the convertible subordinated notes (former) which occurred in June 2000. - (2) Reflects the effect of the issuance and sale of the notes offered by us in this prospectus supplement and the application of the resulting net proceeds as described in "Use of Proceeds." - (3) Excludes (i) 7,253,398 shares of common stock reserved for issuance upon the exercise of outstanding options, (ii) 11,941,660 shares of common stock issuable upon conversion of the Series A preferred stock and Limited Vote Common Stock and (iii) shares of common stock issuable upon conversion of the notes.